ViernesDion/bot-twitch-monitor/README.md

 # Twitch Live Notifier 🚀

-Um bot de monitoramento leve e eficiente, desenvolvido em Python, para notificar o status de streamers da Twitch em tempo real via [Ntfy.sh](https://ntfy.sh/).
+A lightweight and efficient monitoring bot developed in Python to notify the status of Twitch streamers in real-time via Ntfy.sh.

-## 💡 Motivação
+## 💡 Motivation
-Desenvolvido para resolver um problema pessoal: as notificações nativas da Twitch nem sempre entregam o alerta no momento exato em que a live inicia.
-Além disso, este projeto serviu como estudo prático para conceitos de infraestrutura em nuvem, Git e automação.

-## 🛠 Tecnologias Utilizadas
+Developed to solve a personal problem: native Twitch notifications do not always deliver the alert at the exact moment the stream starts.
+Additionally, this project served as a practical study for cloud infrastructure concepts, Git, and automation.

+## 🛠️ Technologies Used

-*   **Linguagem:** Python
+* **Language:** Python
-*   **Integrações:** Twitch API, Ntfy.sh (notificações)
+* **Integrations:** Twitch API, Ntfy.sh (notifications)
-*   **Infraestrutura:** Render (Web Service)
+* **Infrastructure:** Render (Web Service)
-*   **Monitoramento:** UptimeRobot (para evitar hibernação do plano free)
+* **Monitoring:** UptimeRobot (to prevent free tier hibernation)
-*   **Versionamento:** Git & GitHub
+* **Version Control:** Git & GitHub

-## ⚙️ Como funciona a Infraestrutura
+## ⚙️ How the Infrastructure Works

-O plano gratuito do Render hiberna serviços inativos.
-Para garantir que o bot rode 24/7, implementei um "servidor fake" interno que:
-1. Responde a requisições `GET` e `HEAD`.
-2. Mantém a porta do serviço sempre ativa para o UptimeRobot.
-3. Executa em uma `threading` separada para não bloquear a lógica principal do bot.
+Render's free plan hibernates inactive services.
+To ensure the bot runs 24/7, I implemented an internal "dummy server" that:

+1. Responds to `GET` and `HEAD` requests.
+2. Keeps the service port continually active for UptimeRobot.
+3. Runs on a separate `threading` to avoid blocking the bot's main logic.

-## 🚀 Status do Projeto
+## 🚀 Project Status

-✅ Monitoramento ativo
-✅ Notificações em tempo real
-✅ Deploy automatizado com proteção contra hibernação
+✅ Active monitoring ✅ Real-time notifications ✅ Automated deployment with anti-hibernation protection

 ---
-*Projeto desenvolvido como parte do portfólio de Ciência da Computação.*
+*Project developed as part of the Computer Science portfolio.*